ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

 * Deprecate the `''` syntax in Template Haskell.
 Introduce a new warning, `-Wdouble-prime-template-haskell` which warns about the usage of the syntax.

-* Introduce a new warning, `-Wpun-bindings`, which warns the user about name bindings (at definition sites) that would clash with another identifier if Haskell had a single unified namespace.
+* Introduce a new warning, `-Wpun-bindings`, triggered by any name binding that would clash with another identifier if Haskell had a single unified namespace.

-* Introduce a new warning, `-Wpuns`, which warns the user of using an identifier that would be referred to another identifier if Haskell had a single unified namespace.
+* Introduce a new warning, `-Wpuns`, triggered by using an identifier that would be ambiguous or refer to another entity if Haskell had a single unified namespace.

 * The deprecation strategy for the `'` syntax in `-XDataKinds` and `''` syntax in `-XTemplateHaskell` is the following:
   * In the next release add `-Wpun-bindings`, `-Wpuns`, `-Wprime-data-kinds` and `-Wdouble-prime-template-haskell` to `-Wcompat`.